timetag/ETA/docs/actions.rst

         Discard ``result`` if you are performing time-based cutting, and use the histograms in the ``result`` to decide if you would need to perform ``clip.get_pos()`` if you are doing ROI cutting.
 You may also need to keep the ``task`` discriptor, if you want to resume this paused analysis to find the second cutting point.
 Then you can either truncate the original timetag files into many small ones, or save this absolute position list for later use with ``eta.clip_file(...,read_records=your_pos2-your_pos1,seek_record=your_pos1)``

         Please note that ROI cutting and time-based cutting should be viewed as advanced alternative to ``eta.split_file()`` and ``eta.clips``.
-In most of the cases, you can built a event router with conditional ``emit()``,  which can be easily integerated into existing analsys and run in realtime.
+In most of the cases, you can built a event router with conditional ``emit()``,  which can be easily integerated into existing analysis and run in realtime.

 - ``abort()``
     Abort the analysis and return to Python code in the Script Panel, leaving the results at their current states.
 Unlike ``interrupt()``, the analysis task can neither be resumed by auto-feed nor by manual resumption.